modalitysystems/modalitysoftware-docs/twa/Teamwork-Analytics-Report-Development-Process.md

 # New Report Development Process

-1. Customer or PO says "I would like X thing" e.g., a report of all the recorded calls for X period.
+1. Customer or Product Owner (PO) says "I would like X report" e.g. a report of all the recorded calls for X period.

-2. PO works with customer to refine requirement and works to a scope - they will work with the Development team and Reporting Team
+2. PO works with the customer to refine requirement into a written scope - they will work with the Development team and Reporting Team

 3. A written requirements scope is developed and agreed.

 Report Creation:

-## **If data is already held in the data schema and or reporting schema for the date range required**
+## **If data is already held in the data schema and/or reporting schema for the date range required**

 The report team can go ahead and create a report.
 They **may** need to develop a new table/or SQL view for the **Reporting Schema** to support the Report.